wyleyr/hankel1867tr/05-III-RealNumbersInTheirFormalConcept.md

 [most obvious]{.origphrase title="zunächst liegenden"}
 concept of a number as the expression of
-Actual relations of objects and their [operations]{.origphrase title="Operationen"}, to posit the more general concept of operations which [belong purely to]{.origphrase title="bloss...sich bewegen"} the domain of logical thought and of numbers which proceed from the mental [conjoining]{.origphrase title="Verknüpfung"} of objects, which are at
+Actual relations of objects and their [operations]{.origphrase title="Operationen"}, to posit the more general concept of formal operations which [belong purely to]{.origphrase title="bloss...sich bewegen"} the domain of logical thought and of numbers which proceed from the mental [conjoining]{.origphrase title="Verknüpfung"} of objects, which are at